About the Position

 You must include ALL of the following.
 If ANY item is missing or incomplete, your application cannot be considered:

-- Federal resume, or any other format that contains ALL of the required elements listed in the “Submitting a Resume” section of this announcement.
-NOTE: these forms or formats can be found on the internet.
+Federal resume, or any other format that contains ALL of the required elements listed in the “Submitting a Resume” section of this announcement.

-- Supplemental Statement addressing EACH of the Qualifications/Ranking Factors listed in the “Qualifications (Ranking Factors)” section of this announcement IN DETAIL.
+- Supplemental Statement addressing EACH of the Qualifications/Ranking Factors listed in the “Qualifications (Ranking Factors)” section IN DETAIL.
+At the top of the supplemental statement, list the grade level (GS 12 or GS 13) for which you are applying.
 The supplemental statement should list each qualification/ranking factor and a brief summary of how the applicant meets each particular qualification.
+The supplemental statement should also include your name and an answer to the U.S. citizenship question.
+Incomplete applications will not be considered.
 A cover letter should not be substituted for the supplemental statement.

-- For Federal employees, including former employees and those in the Foreign Service Family Reserve Corp (FSFRC) or Intermittent No Work Scheduled (INWS) status:
+- For Federal employees, including former employees and those in the Foreign Service Family Reserve Corps (FSFRC) or Intermittent No Work Scheduled (INWS) status:

 - Most recent Performance Appraisal Report or Employee Evaluation Report (EER), (even if several years old) or, if one does not exist, Form DS-1812 or equivalent form from another federal agency; AND